 - A breach of that duty through a negligent act caused the playground accident to happen; and

-- You (or your child) was injured as a result of the accident.
+- You (or your child) were injured as a result of the accident.

-In a short while, we’ll look at what forms of negligence might cause public playground accidents to happen.
-Before we do, let’s take a look at what steps you should take after an accident to try and secure evidence:
+In a short while, we’ll take a look at what steps you should take after a public playground accident to try and secure strong evidence of negligence.
+Before we do, let’s look at some common causes of playground accident claims.